editors of a book (2011) about Armand Schulthess

 Life and works

 Swiss born Armand Schulthess (1901-1972) from 1921-1935 owned a shop in ladies wear, which had to close due to the economic recession.
 Subsequently he got a job in a government department a job he left in 1951 to retire into a secluded house in Auressio, canton Tessin, he owned since 1941.

-Living on his own (his two marriages had failed), he began a project that included the inventarisation of all human knowledge, which he did by writing down referrals, annotations, quotes, etc on small plates.
+Living on his own (his two marriages had failed), he began a project that included the inventory of all human knowledge, which he did by writing down referrals, annotations, quotes, etc on small plates.

 Schulthess attached these lead or tin plates, often bundled and interconnected with ropes, to the trees and the bushes in the large chestnut garden of some 18.000 m² (4.4 acres) around the house.
 Paths in the garden would lead eventual visitors more or less systematically through the whole of human knowledge.

-Apart from these plates, he made annotations on paper about everything which can be known about human culture and history, like he also singlehandedly composed illustrated books about sexuality, alltogether some seventy big volumes, which probably happened to be a rather artistic collection.
+Apart from these plates, he made annotations on paper about everything which can be known about human culture and history, like he also singlehandedly composed illustrated books about sexuality, altogether some seventy big volumes, which probably happened to be a rather artistic collection.

-Over the years Schulthess' life became more and more isolated, although some representatives of the Swiss artistic world who were interested in his activities, occasionaly could visit him.
+Over the years Schulthess' life became more and more isolated, although some representatives of the Swiss artistic world who were interested in his activities, occasionally could visit him.